 "Filing for a DBA allows entities to do business under another name without having to form a new organization.
 For example, imagine an entrepreneur named Tom Johnson.
 Tom is a sole proprietor who runs his own business and wants to open up a sandwich shop called Subs 'n Chips.
 Tom wants this business to operate under the Subs 'n Chips name and not under his own name, Tom Johnson.
 As such, he would need to register for a DBA so he could do business under this name, including accepting and signing checks made out to and on behalf of Subs 'n Chips."

 Employment Identification Number (EIN)

-"If you're a sole proprietor, all you need is an Employment Identification Number (EIN), your Social Security number, as well as a driver's license or passport," said Levi King, CEO of credit solutions and monitoring firm, Nav (formerly Creditera).
+If you're a sole proprietor, you will need an EIN, your Social Security number, and a driver's license or passport, according to Levi King, founder and CEO of credit solutions and monitoring firm Nav.

 Articles of incorporation

 Articles of incorporation are used to show the bank how the business is structured, and to register your business with the state and other entities.